- What Is It?

 What is double vision?

 Double vision is the perception of two images of a single object seen adjacent to each other (horizontally, vertically, or obliquely) or overlapping.
-Double vision is medically termed diplopia.
+Diplopia is the medical term for double vision.
 Polyplopia is the perception of three or more images of a single object overlapping each other.

 What causes double vision?